OhadLibai/Applying-Statistics-Tools/README.md

-Utilizing Python libraries such as numpy, matplotlib, pandas, scipy and sklearn.
+Repository includes utilizing classical Python libraries such as numpy, matplotlib, pandas, scipy and sklearn.